 Road rage is a physical assault of a person or vehicle as a result of a traffic incident—this is a criminal offense punishable by incarceration.

-In 2016, road rage was a contributing factor in 1,054 Texas crashes, according to this TxDOT report.
+In 2017, road rage was a contributing factor in 1,308 Texas crashes, according to TxDOT.

 What Employers Can Do